captainbrosset/devtools-highlighter/README.md

 This extension adds a new panel to the toolbox.
 The panel allows users to search for nodes in the current page.

+# Usage documentation

-There are 2 ways to search:
+There are 2 ways to search within the panel:

+* By using computed style queries.
-* either by CSS selectors,
+* Or by using CSS selectors.

-* or by computed style queries (e.g. `display:grid` will search for all element with a computed `display` value of `grid`.
-It is also possible to search for e.g. `display:!block` to find all non-blocks).
+## Computed style queries

+This is the main feature of this extension.
+It is very useful for finding elements on a page that have certain CSS computed styles.

+For example, say you want to list all of the CSS grids on a page.
+You can use this query to do this `display:grid`.

+The extension will simply loop through *all* elements on the page and only display the ones that do have their CSS computed `display` value set to `grid`.

+You can also use a couple of operators to make searching more useful:

+* `display:!block` will find all elements that have a `display` value other than `block`.
+* `display:~flex` will find all elements that have a `display` value that includes the substring `flex`.
+So it will match elements that have it set to `inline-flex` and `flex`.

+The extension also supports descendant queries.
+That means you can find elements that have a given style and that are descendant of elements that have another given style.

+For instance `display:flex align-self:start` will find all elements with `align-self` set to `start` and that are descendants of a `display:flex` element.

+## CSS selector queries

+This is a more traditional way to search for elements in the page but can be useful too.

+With this feature, you can simply type any CSS selector that would work with `document.querySelectorAll` and the matching elements will be listed and highlighted.

+## Using the results

-Once a search has returned results, they are displayed in the panel and all highlighted in the page.
-Hovering over a single result highlights only the corresponding element, and it is also possible to scroll the element into view.
+Once a search has returned results, they are displayed in the panel and they are all highlighted in the page too.

+Hovering over a single result will highlight only the corresponding element.

+It is also possible to scroll an element into view by clicking on the corresponding link in the panel.

+# Browser support

-The panel has only been tested in Firefox although, in theory, it should also work in Chrome since the same APIs should be supported there too.
+The extension has only been tested in Firefox, but uses WebExtension APIs, so in theory it should work in Chrome too.

 # Helping!